natinusala/painless-linux/README.md

 The default user is `alarm`, its password is `alarm`.
 The root password is `root`.

-### How to see and select the current GPU power profile
+### How to see and select the current GPU clock profile

-TODO
+The system comes with two scripts to see and select the current GPU clock profile.
+There are currently three profiles which can be enabled :

+* `low` (`03`) : normal undockedspeed
+* **(default)** `normal` (`0a`) :  normal docked speed
+* `high` (`0d`) : (not recommended) maximum speed, will cause power failures

+The system will reset to the normal profile at each reboot.

+To see the current clock profile, run the `get-gpu-clock-profile` command as root.
+It will list all the available profiles, with a star next to the one currently activated.

+To set the current clock profile, use the `set-gpu-clock-profile` command.

 ## How to use it